-- 45. The service auditor shall prepare documentation that is sufficient to enable an experienced service auditor, having no previous connection with the engagement, to understand: - (a) The nature, timing, and extent of the procedures performed to comply with this HKSAE and applicable legal and regulatory requirements; - (b) The results of the procedures performed, and the evidence obtained; and - (c) Significant matters arising during the engagement, and the conclusions reached thereon and significant professional judgments made in reaching those conclusions.

-- 46. In documenting the nature, timing and extent of procedures performed, the service auditor shall record: - (a) The identifying characteristics of the specific items or matters being tested; - (b) Who performed the work and the date such work was completed; and - (c) Who reviewed the work performed and the date and extent of such review. - 47.
+- 45. The service auditor shall prepare on a timely basis engagement documentation that provides a record of the basis for the assurance report that is sufficient and appropriate to enable an experienced service auditor, having no previous connection with the engagement, to understand: - (a) The nature, timing, and extent of the procedures performed to comply with this HKSAE and applicable legal and regulatory requirements; - (b) The results of the procedures performed, and the evidence obtained; and - (c) Significant matters arising during the engagement, and the conclusions reached thereon and significant professional judgments made in reaching those conclusions. - 46.
+In documenting the nature, timing and extent of procedures performed, the service auditor shall record: - (a) The identifying characteristics of the specific items or matters being tested; - (b) Who performed the work and the date such work was completed; and - (c) Who reviewed the work performed and the date and extent of such review. - 47.
 If the service auditor uses specific work of the internal auditors, the service auditor shall document the conclusions reached regarding the evaluation of the adequacy of the work of the internal auditors, and the procedures performed by the service auditor on that work. - 48.
 The service auditor shall document discussions of significant matters with the service organization and others including the nature of the significant matters discussed and when and with whom the discussions took place. - 49.
-If the service auditor has identified information that is inconsistent with the service auditor's final conclusion regarding a significant matter, the service auditor shall document how the service auditor addressed the inconsistency. - 50.
-The service auditor shall assemble the documentation in an engagement file and complete the administrative process of assembling the final engagement file on a timely basis after the date of the service auditor's assurance report. - 51.
+If the service auditor has identified information that is inconsistent with the service auditor's final conclusion regarding a significant matter, the service auditor shall document how the service auditor addressed the inconsistency.

+- 50. The service auditor shall assemble the documentation in an engagement file and complete the administrative process of assembling the final engagement file on a timely basis after the date of the service auditor's assurance report. - 51.
 After the assembly of the final engagement file has been completed, the service auditor shall not delete or discard documentation before the end of its retention period.
 (Ref: Para.
 A46) - 52.
 If the service auditor finds it necessary to modify existing engagement documentation or add new documentation after the assembly of the final engagement file has been completed and that documentation does not affect the service auditor's report, the service auditor shall, regardless of the nature of the modifications or additions, document: - (a) The specific reasons for making them; and - (b) When and by whom they were made and reviewed.